gatsbyjs/gatsby/docs/docs/query-execution.md

 ## Figuring out which queries need to be executed

-The first thing this query does is figure out what queries even need to be run.
-You would think this would simply be a matter of running the Queries that were enqueued in [Extract Queries](/docs/query-extraction/), but matters are complicated by support for `develop`.
+The first thing this query does is figure out what queries need to be run.
+You might think this would be a matter of running the Queries that were enqueued in [Extract Queries](/docs/query-extraction/), but matters are complicated by support for `develop`.
 Below is the logic for figuring out which queries need to be executed (code is in [runQueries()](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/page-query-runner.js#L36)).

 ### Already queued queries